openstack/openstack-manuals/doc/cli-reference/source/manila.rst

 .. code-block:: console

    usage: manila security-service-delete <security-service>
+                                         [<security-service> ...]

-Delete security service.
+Delete one or more security services.

 **Positional arguments:**

 ``<security-service>``
-  Security service name or ID to delete.
+  Name or ID of the security service(s) to delete

 .. _manila_security-service-list: